|Coat of arms||

 The known Butterwells during the timespan of the events described in A Song of Ice and Fire are:

-- Lord Butterwell, a Hand of the King to Aegon IV.
+- Lord Butterwell, a Hand of the King to Aegon IV Targaryen.

-- Lord Ambrose Butterwell, grandson of the above and head of House Butterwell from the reigns of Daeron II through to Aerys I; a former Hand of the King to Daeron II.
+- Lord Ambrose Butterwell, grandson of Lord Butterwell, head of the house during the reigns of Aegon IV Targaryen, Daeron II Targaryen, and Aerys I Targaryen; he was a master of coin under Aegon IV and a Hand of the King to Daeron II.

 |Son||3 daughters||Aegon IV|

 - ↑ 1.00 1.01 1.02 1.03 1.04 1.05 1.06 1.07 1.08 1.09 1.10 1.11 1.12 1.13 1.14 1.15 1.16 The Mystery Knight.

 - ↑ The Citadel.
 Heraldry: Houses in the Riverlands

 - ↑ 3.0 3.1 3.2 3.3 The Sons of the Dragon.

 - ↑ 4.0 4.1 Fire & Blood, The Dying of the Dragons - The Red Dragon and the Gold.

 - ↑ 5.0 5.1 The World of Ice & Fire, The Targaryen Kings: Aegon IV.

 - ↑ 6.0 6.1 6.2 6.3 The Sworn Sword.